Vigoleno

 Related links

-Vigoleno Overview
+Discover Vigoleno

-Top Things to Do in Vigoleno
+Things to Do in Vigoleno

 - Castello di Vigoleno: This fortress dominates the village and is among the best-preserved in northern Italy.
 Visitors can walk along its ramparts, explore defensive towers, and view period-furnished rooms that illustrate life in the castle over the centuries.
 The keep offers panoramic views over the Stirone Valley and surrounding hills.